Revisiting $\mu$-$e$ conversion in $R$-parity violating SUSY: Operators for - conversion due to -parity violation

 We keep the four-fermion operators in the table labeled ``$\ell\ell\ell\ell$'' which can directly contribute to $\mu\to 3e$ for completeness.

 For the $R$-parity violating SUSY model we are considering, the $\lambda_{ijk}$ and $\lambda'_{ijk}$ terms in the superpotential as shown in Eq. (\ref{WR}) will induce the following interactions

 where the $\tilde{f}$ are the s-fermion fields for the corresponding SM fermion $f$ ones.
+From here on, we will take the notations $Q,U,D,L,E$ to be the SM fermions

+and the charge conjugate in Eq.~(\ref{lambda-Lag}) and (\ref{lambdap-Lag}) are defined as $\nu_{L}^{c}=(\nu_L)^c, E_{R}^c=(E_{R})^c$ and etc..
 Note that the coefficient $\lambda_{ijk}$ satisfies the anti-symmetry relation $\lambda_{ijk}=-\lambda_{jik}$.
 Then one can integrate out the heavy s-fermion fields and determine the coefficients.
 For the $\lambda'_{ijk}$ term, the effective Lagrangian at the tree level contains

 These operators can directly contribute to the $\mu$-$e$ conversion process by exchanging an s-fermion at the tree level.
 After doing the linear combinations, these operators can be converted to those SMEFT operators with the ``$\ell\ell qq$'' tag.
 Then one can give the matching conditions at the new physics scale $\Lambda_{\text{NP}}$ as